cp-roth/Dhakhwa-MADA-project/R/eda-code/readme.md

-This folder contains a Quarto file which runs exploratory analysis of the processed data, processed_superstore_RFM.rds and stores figures in results/figures folder and tables in the  results/tables folder.
+This folder contains a Quarto file which runs exploratory analysis of the processed data, processed_superstore.rds and stores figures in results/figures folder and tables in the  results/tables folder.